Tuesday, August 27, 2024

 7. Be Content:

-The Sikh faith teaches that true happiness comes from being content with what one has and not be greedy for more.
+The Sikh faith teaches that true happiness comes from being content with what one has and not being greedy for more.
+This principle, known as "Santokh," encourages followers to appreciate the blessings in their lives and avoid excessive desire for material possessions.

 8. Forgiveness: